 When we finally made it, we found the falls were actually pretty photogenic.
 I settled for these rather tame pictures.

-But the avid photogs had to get the perfect shot – climbing on the side of the hill or scaling the rocks to get close.
+But the avid photogs had to get the perfect shot – climbing on

 The next day, we were back out looking for the birch forest.
 I thought I had driven down some back roads in the Adirondacks and Vermont, but Jamie put me to shame.
 Here is the road he took to get the great shots.